ESR-NZ/Training/Rhys_Toolbox/00_SAM_and_BAM_formats/ReadME.md

 wget https://raw.githubusercontent.com/ESR-NZ/Training/main/Rhys_Toolbox/00_SAM_and_BAM_formats/Chlamydia_mapped.bam
 ```

 You have been given two files: a read-mapping file in BAM format named `Chlamydia_mapped.bam` and a reference sequence in fasta format named `Chlamydia_horse.fasta`.
-To begin, create a directory called `mapping` and copy both files into it.
+To begin, create a directory called `mapping` and move both files into it.
 Afterwards, navigate to the `mapping` folder:

 ```bash